senadjukic/serverless-cloud-functions-with-confluent-cloud/readme.md

 5. Check if you have the AWS CLI installed `aws --version` <br> https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 ## Deployment
-1.
+1. Clone the repo and enter into the directory
 ```
 git clone https://github.com/senadjukic/serverless-cloud-functions-with-confluent-cloud.git \
 && cd serverless-cloud-functions-with-confluent-cloud
 ```

-2. create terraform.tfvars for the cluster creation with your credentials
+2. Create the terraform.tfvars for the cluster creation with your credentials

 ```
 cat <<EOF >>$PWD/serverless-cloud-funtions-with-confluent-cloud/confluent-cloud-cluster/terraform.tfvars